James Roosevelt I: Personal life

 Following graduation from Union College in 1847, Roosevelt traveled through Western Europe and the Holy Land before matriculating at Harvard Law School in 1849.
 In 1853, he married his second cousin, Rebecca Brien Howland, the sister of Meredith Howland.
 They had one son the next year, James Roosevelt "Rosey" Roosevelt, who married Helen Schermerhorn Astor.
 1875 saw Rebecca's health falter as she demonstrated symptoms of heart disease and she was advised by doctors to stop climbing stairs, leading James to install elevators for her to use in both Springwood and their New York home.
 In August 1876, the couple traveled on James' yacht for a cruise to Long Island Sound, during which Rebecca experienced a massive heart attack when the pair were underway and died a short time afterward.

-Four years after Rebecca's death, he met a sixth cousin named Sara Ann Delano, daughter of merchant Warren Delano Jr., at a party celebrating the graduation of his distant cousin Theodore Roosevelt Jr. from Harvard University.
+Four years after Rebecca's death, he met a sixth cousin named Sara Ann Delano, daughter of opium merchant Warren Delano Jr., at a party celebrating the graduation of his distant cousin Theodore Roosevelt Jr. from Harvard University.
 James and Sara were married on October 7, 1880, and became the parents of Franklin Delano Roosevelt in 1882, who married Eleanor Roosevelt.
 James reportedly was a caring father to Franklin, but his recurring heart problems eventually made him an invalid.
 Franklin reacted by becoming fiercely protective of his father.

 By the autumn of 1900, Roosevelt's health declined further after his yacht exploded and sank.
 The exploits of his grandson Tadd, which included dropping out of Harvard prior to a disappearance that was proceeded by mocking from the press, also served to disillusion James.
 James died twenty years after he married Sara and left the bulk of his estate to her, and a modest inheritance to Franklin.
 He is buried at the churchyard at St. James Episcopal Church in Hyde Park; his grave is flanked by those of his wives.

 In popular culture

 Roosevelt is voiced by John Lithgow in The Roosevelts, a 2014 documentary series by Ken Burns.

-Roosevelt is portrayed in passing in The Gilded Age, created by Julian Fellowes.

 Legacy

-In 1927 Franklin and Sara Roosevelt donated money to the town of Hyde Park for the construction of a new library, named after James, and still in use today.
+In 1927, Franklin and Sara Roosevelt donated money to the town of Hyde Park for the construction of a new library, named after James, and still in use today.